Download the AR 670-1 App

 A: Sideburns will not extend below the bottom of the opening of the ear.

 51. Para 3-2 A 2 A What is the maximum authorized length of Sideburns?

-55. Para 3-2 A 2 B What is the Authorized size of the Moustache?
+55. Para 3-2 A 2 B What is the authorized size of the mustache?

 56. Para 3-2 A 2 B Who is authorized beard growth?

 A: Personnel who are Authorized by the appropriate Medical Authority by issuing a Medical Profile.